Fix package repository access failures

 npm config get registry

-If the output differs from https://registry.npmjs.org/, the registry configuration is incorrect.
+If the output differs from https://registry.npmjs.org/, then the registry configuration is incorrect and needs resetting.

 Reset to default registry